joshchang1112/bert_gnn_arxiv/pytorch/README.md

-# Node classification with fine-tuned BERT encoder & GNN using Pytorch
+# Node classification with fine-tuned BERT encoder &amp; GNN (Pytorch)

 This repository contains a pytorch implementation of fine-tuned BERT encoder & GNN for `ogbn-arxiv` node classification.